 You start to think that social media interaction is actual, legit, social interaction.
 It’s not.
-But the lines start too get waaaay too blurry.
+But the lines start to get waaaaaay too blurry.

-Showering and clothes seems to mean different things than they used to.
-You might get up and shower right away to “start your day off right,” put on your day time clothes and do your make up, that might even last a day or two.
+Showering and clothes seem to mean different things than they used to.
+You might get up and shower right away to “start your day off right,” put on your daytime clothes and do your makeup, that might even last a day or two.
 But then you always slip back into a place of wearing your pajamas at noon, no make up, eating lunchmeat.
 Poor UPS guy, maybe that’s why he switched routes.

 The mail delivery becomes a legit event, a marker in your day.